pschanely/CrossHair/doc/diff_behavior.md

 * Be aware that the absence of an example difference does not guarantee that the functions are equivalent.
 * CrossHair likely won't be able to detect differences in complex code.
-  * Target it at the simplest piece of logic possible.
+  * Target it at the smallest piece of logic possible.
+* Your arguments have to be deep-copy-able and equality-comparable. (this is so that we can detect code that mutates them)
 * Only deteministic behavior can be analyzed.
   (your code always does the same thing when starting with the same values)
 * Be careful: CrossHair will actually run your code and may apply any arguments